Asmod4n/mruby-io_uring/README.md

 Installation
 ============
-The gem is called mruby-io-uring for adding it to your project.
+The gem is called mruby-io-uring for adding it to your project, here is an example.
-Since there are numerous versions of liburing around we are shipping a version which is compatible with this gem.

 ```ruby
 conf.gem mgem: 'mruby-io-uring'
 ```
-to your build_config.rb
+to add it to your build_config.rb

+Since there are numerous versions of liburing around we are shipping a version which is compatible with this gem.

 Supported functions
 ===================